 Kenneth Mogill, one of the couple's lawyers, said:

 "This was clearly the correct decision, and we look forward to taking the next steps to establish April and Jayne’s right to marry [in Michigan] and adopt each other’s children."

 Niraj Warikoo of the Detroit Free Press wrote:

 "Supporters of the state’s position, which include evangelical Christians and Catholic leaders in Michigan, say the courts can’t overturn what the people decided in 2004."

 This point of view is often seen in the media: that because the United States is a democracy, when the voters approve of something in a referendum, it automatically becomes law.
 But the U.S. is not a direct democracy, it is a constitutional democracy.
 The highest authority in the land is not the majority opinion of the public.
 It is the U.S. Constitution, Apparently the evangelicals and Catholics mentioned are not aware that:

 - If a state Constitution conflicts with the federal Constitution, then the latter rules, and

-On JUL-10, the Court heard oral arguments in the case.
+On 2013-JUL-10, the Court heard oral arguments in the case.
 Judge Friedman told the lawyers that he would probably rule on the case by October.
 He also cited the U.S. Supreme Court decision in Windsor v.
-United States that was released on JUN-26.
+United States that had been recently released on JUN-26.
 He said that the Justices expressed concern that refusing to allow same-sex couples to marry would impair the rights of children raised by such couples.
 Justice Kennedy, who had written the ruling for the majority, said specifically that DOMA discriminated against "... tens of thousands of children now being raised by same-sex couples."
 Judge Friedman said that this concern is involves "... exactly the type of harm plaintiffs seek to remedy in this case."

 2013-AUG-02: A Michigan poll shows voters opposed to marriage equality: